UKCloud/openshift-v4/post-deployment/openstack/README.md

 export KUBECONFIG=/path/to/kubeconfig
 ```

-To run post-deployment code:
+Populate vars.yml then run post-deployment code:

 ```
-ansible-playbook post-deployment.yml -e "@vars.yml"
+deploy.sh
 ```

-Alternatively you can run through each playbook included in the above separately ensuring to use vars.yml with each.
+Alternatively you can run through each playbook included in post-deployment.yml separately ensuring to use vars.yml with each then run opsview-metadata.py.